|Nutrition Facts (per serving)|

-Decadent, spicy, and of course sweet, these fudgy brownies are the perfect addition to your Cinco de Mayo spread.
+Decadent, spicy, and of course sweet, these fudgy brownies are the perfect addition to your Dia de los Muertos spread.
 You can eat them any time at all though, they're amazing!
 Spice up these beautifully chocolatey brownies with cinnamon and cayenne pepper for a memorable dessert.

 These babies are way better than boxed mix, but if you're looking for a quick fix, you can easily use boxed mix and just add in the cinnamon and cayenne pepper.
 Just follow the directions on the box, but make sure to use our tips for lining the pan and cutting them.
 No more digging brownie corners out of the pan anymore.